google/comprehensive-rust/src/running-the-course.md

 To run the course, you need to:

 1. Make yourself familiar with the course material.
-We've included speaker notes on some of the pages to help highlight the key points (please help us by contributing more speaker notes!).
+We've included speaker notes to help highlight the key points (please help us by contributing more speaker notes!).
 You should make sure to open the speaker notes in a popup (click the link with a little arrow next to "Speaker Notes").
 This way you have a clean screen to present to the class.